intershop/intershop-pwa/docs/concepts/authentication.md

           type: Punchout
 ```

-The feature will like the `MULTI_CHANNEL` configuration add `identityProvider` parameter to generated PWA url, when the nginx retrieves a request with a certain domain and path.
+Like the `MULTI_CHANNEL` configuration the feature will add the `identityProvider` parameter to the generated PWA url, when the nginx retrieves a request with a certain domain and path.
 More details can be seen in [Further References](#further-references) below.

 ## Further References